sari-wesg/ChirpBox/Toggle/Readme.txt

-1) Add "ll_flash.h" and "toggle.h" to your include files path.
-2) Add "ll_flash.c" and "toggle.c" to your projects.
+1) Add "ll_flash.c" and "toggle.c" to your projects.
-3) Your "main.c" should be added to
-   "#include toggle.h"
-4) Meanwhile, you should add the following codes after your "main()" in the main.c.

-   "void Reset_Handler(void)
-   {
-	SystemInit();
-	if(TOGGLE_RESET_EXTI_CALLBACK()==FLAG_WRT_OK)
-		main();
-    }"
-5) The last page of the active bank is used for user Data except the address 0x0807F800 and 0x0807F804.
-So the user data offset should be 0x0807F808.You mustn't erase the last page of the active bank.
-And the data size should not more than 2040 bytes.
+2) The last page of the active bank is used for user Data e.
+So the user data offset should be 0x0807F808.The data size should not more than 2048 bytes.

-6) TOGGLE_RESET_EXTI_CALLBACK() is mapped 0x08000534(bank1) or 0x08080534(bank2),offset is 0x00000534.
+3) TOGGLE_RESET_EXTI_CALLBACK() is mapped 0x08000534(bank1) or 0x08080534(bank2),offset is 0x00000534.

 0x00000534  0x7C 0xB5 0x00 0x20
 0x00000538  0x11 0x4E 0x00 0x90